jkorb/logicalmethods.ai/content/textbook/probability/index.md

 which assigns to each valuation $\nu$ a positive value $0\leq m(\nu)$ such that these values sum up to one: $$\sum_{\nu}m(\nu)=1$$

-One we have these values, we can calculate the probability of each formula by adding the probability weights of the worlds, where the formula is true:
+Once we have these values, we can calculate the probability of each formula by adding the probability weights of the worlds, where the formula is true:
 $$Pr_m(A)=\sum_{\nu(A)=1}m(\nu).$$